mitsuki31/jmatrix/README.md

 ## <a name="author" /> Author

-**JMatrix** is developed and maintained by [Ryuu Mitsuki][mitsuki31].
+**JMatrix** is authored and maintained by [Ryuu Mitsuki][mitsuki31].

-As the sole developer of the project, [Ryuu Mitsuki][mitsuki31] responsible for the continuous improvement and updates of the library.
-He is committed to providing a valuable and user-friendly educational resource for high school students and anyone interested in exploring [linear algebra][linear-algebra-wiki] concepts through the **JMatrix** library and [Java](https://www.oracle.com/java).
+## <a name="contributing" /> Contributing

+Please feel free to contribute to this project if you know of a problematic algorithm based on linear algebra concepts or if you wish to make any existing algorithm better.
+Any contributions is very appreciated and greatly helped me.

 ## <a name="license" /> License